electrode-io/electrode/README.md

 ## Progressive Web App (PWA) features supported by the Electrode framework
 #### 1. Offline first
   Offline first lets your app run without a network connection.
 At the same time it provides a great performance boost for repeat visit to your web site.
-  This is done with a service worker and by pre-caching your static assets as well as runtime caching of React routes.
+  This is done with a service worker and by pre-caching your static assets as well as runtime caching of dynamic server routes and external resources.
   [Learn More](https://github.com/electrode-io/electrode-archetype-react-app/blob/master/README.md#2-cache)
 #### 2. Add To Homescreen
-  After visiting you website, users will get a prompt (if the user has visited your site at least twice, with at least five minutes between visits.) to add your application to their homescreen (web or [mobile](https://developers.google.com/web/updates/2015/03/increasing-engagement-with-app-install-banners-in-chrome-for-android)).
+  After visiting your website, users will get a prompt (if the user has visited your site at least twice, with at least five minutes between visits.) to add your application to their homescreen (web or [mobile](https://developers.google.com/web/updates/2015/03/increasing-engagement-with-app-install-banners-in-chrome-for-android)).
 Combined with offline caching, this means your web app can be used exactly like a native application.
   [Learn More](https://github.com/electrode-io/electrode-archetype-react-app/blob/master/README.md#1-manifest)
 #### 3. Push Notifications
   Web push notifications allow users to opt-in to timely updates from sites they love and allow you to effectively re-engage them with customized, relevant content.